raspberrypilearning/generic-python-while-true/en/step_1.md

 #### Loop based on a boolean value

+In this example, the condition is a boolean variable `keep_looping` which starts off `True`.
 It is possible for the condition in this loop to become False.
 When it does, the loop will stop.

 ```python
 keep_looping = True